Welcome to the third installment of New Gamemaster Month!

 Enjoy your reading, and we’ll talk again on Thursday!

-The most important thing to take away from the rules reading is how to roll and read dice, the different levels of success, and the concept of augments using skills, Passions, or Runes.
+The most important things to take away from the rules reading is how to roll and read dice, the different levels of success, how to read a character sheet, and the concept of augments using skills, Passions, or Runes.
 Once you’ve got an understanding of how those mechanics work, most of the rest of the rules fall into place.

 We’ll talk again on Thursday!